Beardless-sheik/To-do-list/README.md

 ## Description

 > A To Do List project that lets you add "To do" items, remove them and sort them accordingly.
+A user is able to mark a user task as completed.
+A "Clear All Completed" button is implemented for the user to be able to clear all completed tasks.
+A user is able to sort the tasks out in whichever order using drag actions (Feature was implemented using the native JavaScript Drag and Drop API).
+It is live on
-It is live on [this link](https://beardless-sheik.github.io/To-do-list/).
+  [this link](https://beardless-sheik.github.io/To-do-list/).